Sijder/xanzas_lotd/README.md

 **Note : DO NOT ACTIVATE FROSTFALL UNTIL AFTER YOU EXIT THE CAVE IN HELGEN IF YOU ARE PLAYING THE VANILLA START.**

 - Overview → Frostfall Status :
   - Frostfall Is: Enabled (This will require you to exit and wait until you see the message "Done!
-Frostfall is enabled)
+Frostfall is enabled")
 - Profiles → Settings Profiles :
   - Current Profile : Lexy LOTD Profile (Re-select this)

 #### GIST Soul Trap
 - Main → Notifications :
-  - Show message on soul lost: Disabled
+  - Show message on soul lost : Disabled
-  - Show message on soul shrunk: Disabled
+  - Show message on soul shrunk : Disabled
-  - Show message on soul displaced: Disabled
+  - Show message on soul displaced : Disabled
-  - Show message on soul trapped: Enabled
+  - Show message on soul trapped : Enabled
 - Main → Leveling :
-  - Enable leveling system: Enabled
+  - Enable leveling system : Enabled
-  - Skill: Enchanting
+  - Skill : Enchanting

 #### Immersive Armors
 - Armor Options → Distribution :
-  - Barbarian Hero Armor: Disabled
+  - Barbarian Hero Armor : Disabled

 - Extra Options → Special Distribution Options :
   - Varied Guard Helmets : Disabled